OscarJHernandez/OscarJHernandez.github.io/_posts/2018-12-24-twitter_automotive_sentiment_analysis.md

 <figure>
     <img src="/assets/img/correlation_values.png" width="70%" class="center"
          alt="Elephant at sunset">
-    <figcaption class="center">Fig. 4: A summary of the Pearsons correlation values found over the investigated time
+    <figcaption class="center">Fig. 13: A summary of the Pearsons correlation values found over the investigated time
     period.
     </figcaption>
 </figure>

 # Conclusions and further work
 In this article, we focused more on the mathematical details and the data analysis methodology that was built with python that allowed us to carry out the end-to-end data science project.
  The main limitation of our work was the small data set that was used to compute the correlations.
+We found correlations at the 68% confidence level, but they may yet be excluded at the 96% confidence region.
 However this proof-of-principle project produced potentially interesting results.
 In the next upcoming blog post, we will use a much larger data set, with several months worth of data to more rigorously study the model proposed here.
 In that upcoming post we will study in detail the following effects:
 * __How does the sentiment correlations change as a function of time?__